Rena2025/cse15l-lab-reports/lab-report-1-week-2.md

 * To copy a file from your computer to the server, run the command: `scp WhereAmI.txt cse15lsp22akn@ieng6.ucsd.edu:~/`.

-* Make sure that you are in the directory where your file is located (Use cd to change directory if needed).
+* Make sure that you are in the directory where your file is located (Use `cd` to change directory if needed).
 Replace WhereAmI.txt with the file you are trying to copy and the username with your own username.

 * Enter your password when prompted.

-> *When you log into the server again, you can check if your file is in the server diretory by typing **ls***
+> *When you log into the server again, you can check if your file is in the server diretory by typing **ls**.*

 ![Image](lab1-step4.png)